SyndicateGamingNetwork/StarBase-Random-Yolol/README.md

 ResourcesPanel1:
 For the three resourses that get added you can alter the names of the batteries fuel rods and propellant storage to fit more into the lines.
+ResourcedPanel2:
+You have to rename each cooling cell to get the accurate reading.